bbierman7/liri-node-app/README.md

       A preview link of the song from Spotify
       The album that the song is from

+      **If no song is specified, it will output The Sign by Ace of Base

   3) movie-this
       Title of the movie.
       Year the movie came out.